Large Language Model as Token Compressor and Decompressor: Abstract

 \section{Abstract}

-In this paper, we establish the novel insight that an off-the-shelf LLM can function as an excellent token compressor and decompressor.
-To demonstrate, we design a self-expressive autoencoding learning framework fine-tunes a pretrained LLM to translate long texts into a compact internal language of discrete, variable-length latent codes, termed Z-tokens, and to reconstruct the original text exactly from them.
-The resulting representation is content-adaptive: semantically dense segments receive more Z-tokens, while redundant or predictable regions are aggressively compressed, via lightweight LoRA-based adapter heads.
-Empirically, our method achieves up to 18$\times$ token reduction on Wikipedia, CNN/DailyMail, HotpotQA, and Qulac-style long-query datasets, while preserving reconstruction fidelity and downstream performance.
-This simple yet effective design supports applications including prompt compression and autoregressive generation directly in the Z-token space, offering a potential pathway toward token-efficient long-context reasoning.
+In this paper, we study whether an off-the-shelf LLM can be adapted into a discrete, variable-length token compressor and decompressor for long-context processing.
+To this end, we design a self-expressive autoencoding framework that fine-tunes a pretrained LLM with lightweight LoRA adapters to map long texts into compact sequences of learned latent codes, termed Z-tokens, and to decode them back into natural language or task outputs.
+The resulting representation is content-adaptive: less predictable or information-dense segments can receive more Z-tokens, while redundant regions can be represented more compactly through a budget-aware length regularizer.
+Our method is evaluated on long-context datasets such as Wikipedia, CNN/DailyMail, HotpotQA, and QuALITY, showing that it preserves reconstruction quality and downstream performance while reducing effective context length, generation-stage memory usage, and end-to-end latency.
+This simple design supports both direct decoding from compressed contexts and autoregressive generation in the Z-token space, providing a practical interface for efficient long-context inference.